 Additional help to defray the cost of the camp outs is provided through groups such as the Colt 45's in the past, and now Texas United Charities of Houston, who purchase and prepare the food, and then drive 150 miles to and from the camp outs on Saturdays to serve lunch!

-The camp out begins at Noon on Friday, September 20, 2013 and ends at Noon on Sunday, September 22, 2013.
+The camp out begins at Noon on Friday, May 9, 2014 and ends at Noon on Sunday, May 11, 2014.
 Volunteers who arrive on Thursday are expected to pitch in and help get the campground ready.
 Volunteers who stay late Sunday are expected to help clean up the campground after the camp out.

 One thing that was never planned, but does occur at every camp out, are the friendships that are built.
 Every one, no matter what part of Texas they are from, or what state they are from, all share the common bonds of being gay, and are living with HIV/AIDS — or are directly affected by HIV/AIDS, such as a partner.
 Being out in the country is very relaxing and sets people at ease.